< Back to Articles

 Violin-making, as it Was and Is: Being a Historical, Theoretical, and Practical Treatise on the Science and Art of Violin-making, for the Use of Violin Makers and Players, Amateur and Professional - Edward Heron-Allen.
 Ward, Lock, & Co./London, 1885

-Historically, almond oil and olive oil were recommended in the process of making gut strings, but as one can see, not everything is created equal — even 200 years ago:
+Various oils were sometimes historically recommended for gut strings — again, frequently because the string stock was of poor quality to begin with — but as one can see, not everything is created equal, even 200 years ago:

 “… the fifth work, the smearing can no longer improve the mistake [refers to the too hot drying in the sulfur box].
 This must be done with the best oils.
 But not every oil is suitable for this: no matter how pure and odorless it may be; and in the selection of it the chief cause may be found, why the strings now made are so dry and brittle, and last so little.
 Only olive oil, with or without almond oil, is suitable for lubricating the gut strings.
 All vegetable oils, poppy, rapeseed, sunflower, etc., are completely unsuitable for this because of their resinous components, even if they are mixed with olive oil, because they dry out, make the strings brittle, and apart from the unpleasant sounding of the tones, they rob them of all durability.